-Your digital box will come with instructions on how to set up, but if you’re having problems, we’ve put together some information to help you along.
+Your Freeview digital box or digital TV recorder will come with instructions on how to set up, but if you’re having problems, we’ve put together some information to help you along.
 If you require further support, you should contact the manufacturer.

-With your Freeview digital box you should have the following items:
+With your box you should have the following items:

 ● a power lead